6uhrmittag/KB/docs/blog/til/README.md

 # Today I learned

+!> Have replacement Parts on premise!

+Non ATX PSU failed - older machine, no replacement on hand.
+24h shipping was delayed; no 2. to ship in stock.

+It can be cheaper to buy replacement parts you never need.<br/>
+<small>18.12.19</small>

 !> Don't be afraid!
 Just ship the MVP!

 Even after I thought [admindojo.org](https://admindojo.org) was ready for public, it took me days to publish a post at [reddit](https://www.reddit.com/r/linuxadmin/comments/bq4v33/admindojoorg_handson_sysadmin_training_feedback/) or hackernews.